Voluntary Services | Emergency Pedagogy

 About the project:

-The Nadjeschda Children's Centre was founded in 1989 in Kyrgyzstan in the Soviet Union.
+The non-profit children's centre Nadezhda was founded in 1989 in Kyrgyzstan in the Soviet Union.
 For disabled children who had been classified as "educable", there was very good support in the Soviet Union.
-Disabled children who were considered "non-educable" were often taken away from their parents at birth and placed in terrible institutions where only a few of them survived.
-For these multiply and severely disabled children, the Nadjeschda Children's Centre is still today not only a place of survival, but also a place where they, like all children, laugh, sing, learn and are loved.
+Disabled children who were considered "non-educable" were often taken away from their parents at birth and placed in terrible institutions where few of them survived.
+For these multiply and severely handicapped children, Nadezhda Children's Centre is still today not only a place of survival, but a place where they, like all children, laugh, sing, learn and are loved.

-Today, 84 children with multiple disabilities are lovingly supported and cared for by 59 carers.
+Today, 84 children with multiple disabilities are lovingly supported and cared for by 59 caregivers.
 In the small Gert-Michael Waldorf School 51 children are learning.
-In the pre-school group, 21 children are lovingly cared for from 9 am to 4 pm.
+In the preschool group 21 children are lovingly cared for from 9 am to 4 pm.
 12 young adults work in therapeutic workshops.
-The children receive regular therapy where parents can also receive counselling and support.
+The children receive regular therapy, where parents can also receive advice and support.
 At night and on weekends, 28 children and young adults are cared for in two residential groups.

 Empower & donate now